ucc23/ucc/_pages/DBs_edits.md

 [Liu & Pang 2019](https://ui.adsabs.harvard.edu/abs/2019ApJS..245...32L/abstract); _A Catalog of Newly Identified Star Clusters in Gaia DR2_

 The [Vizier](https://vizier.cds.unistra.fr/viz-bin/VizieR?-source=J/ApJS/245/32) table contains 76 clusters with no acronym given.
+Neither Table 1 nor
+3 in Vizier assign and ID to the entries, only numbers.
+They do describe the ID columns "Friend of Friend identifier".
+Also, in the article Table 1 lists the ID column as 'FoF ID'.

-Added 'FoF_' to match HUNT23.
+Added 'FoF_' to the entries' IDs.
+This also matches the HUNT23 denomination.

 ### 8. FERREIRA19